thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Hsin-Yen Lu  呂欣彥</h3>
 				</header>
-				<p>Hsin-Yen is a junior in the Biotechnology Department.
+				<p>Hsin-Yen is a senior in the Biotechnology Department.
 He is working on visualizing butterfly wing patterns when they are in motion.</p>
 			</div>
 		</div>
 	</section>